richardhsu/richardhsu.github.io/_posts/2014-01-28-missed-jog.markdown

 It was funny though, I had dreams of running in the morning.
 At least part of me was wanting to do it.
 Dreams are interesting, aren't they?
 I remember clearly in my dream getting out of bed and then running around the neighborhood.
-Unfortunately it was easy to tell it was a dream because I didn't eat a quick breakfast nor did I brush my teeth which I always do in the morning.
+Unfortunately it was easy to tell that it was a dream because I didn't eat a quick breakfast nor did I brush my teeth which I always do in the morning.
 The crazy part was this dream happened 3 different times with 3 different scenarios, all very realistic.

 <!--more-->

 Remember the following were dreams:

 * The first run was great, felt normal and a cool brisk air in the neighborhood.
 * The second run was interesting.
-It started raining but my motivation was off the charts that I remember clearly thinking "Whatever, it's just rain." and pushing forward.
+It started raining, but my motivation was off the charts and I remember clearly thinking "Whatever, it's just rain." and pushing forward.
 The only odd part was that there was a lot of school bus traffic which I don't normally see.
 * The third run was almost normal.
 It started off the same as the first run